pfekete-ahq/DockerDemos/jenkins-docker-ci/README copy.md

 # intro

-Docker compose group as a starting point, we created a dotnet point.
-For use as a starting point or practice.
+We started with a docker compose group for running jenkins to use selenium grid for running automation tests.
+We wanted to modify this in order to use .NET.
+Out of the box, the docker group is unable to run .NET unit tests using MSTest.

+We modified the docker compose YAML and the dockerfile to add the required .NET to the jenkins container.
+The intention is that these instructions should be a working starting point for anybody to get the docker deployment up and running, and to be able to practice with.

 Written for people in automation practice.

 # jenkins-docker-ci